-Open ended sales questions are the fundamental backbone of any worthwhile sales call.
+Open ended sales questions are the fundamental backbone of any value-laded sales call.

 The win-win in sales is that the seller delivers evident value and is paid in line with that value.

-The other reality is that how you sell today is often as important as what you sell.
+The other reality is that HOW you sell today is often MORE important than WHAT you sell.

 So, your sales pitch, your sales questions, and the structure of both matter.